eripa/restic/doc/manual.rst

     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.

+The number of concurrent connections to the B2 service can be set with the `-o b2.connections=10`.
+By default, at most five parallel connections are established.

 Password prompt on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~